programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/_index.en.md

 make
 ```

-If "make" asks for the programm "coffee" then please install the newest version that starts with "1.".
+If "make" asks for the programm "coffee" then please install the newest version which starts with "1." e.g. version 1.12.7 during the time of writing this.
 On a Debian 10 server, these commands have been tested to achieve that:

 ```bash
 apt-get install npm